Ambassador East: Ambassador West (former sister hotel)

-The hotel had a sister hotel, the Ambassador West, across the street.
-In 2002, after 80 years of operation, this hotel was liquidated and turned into a condominiums.
+The hotel had a sister hotel located across the street.

+Built from 1919-1920, the Hotel Ambassador Chicago was constructed by the owners of the nearby Hotel Sherman and designed by architects Schmidt, Garden & Martin.
+After the Ambassador East opened in 1926, the original hotel was renamed the Ambassador West.

+The hotel had its own trademark restaurant, The Buttery, opened in 1938.

-In 1958, the hotel built a new $1 million ballroom named the "Guildhall" on vacant neighboring land it had acquired.
+In 1958, the Ambassador West built a new $1 million ballroom named the "Guildhall" on vacant neighboring land it had acquired.
 The interior was designed by Samuel Abraham Marx.
 A pair of two extravagant parties were held to christen the new event space.
 The first party was attended by celebrities such as Douglas Fairbanks Jr., and featured entertainment from Carol Channing.

 During their 1959 visit to Chicago, Elizabeth II and Prince Philip, Duke of Edinburgh dined at the hotel at a luncheon hosted by Governor William Stratton.
 This was Elizabeth II's only visit to the city of Chicago.

-Like the Ambassador East, the hotel was featured in the film North by Northwest, with its marble front desk used in a scene in which Cary Grant's character is questioned by a clerk.
+In the early 1990s, the Ambassador West was operated by Radisson Hotels as the Radisson Plaza Ambassador West, before going into receivership in 1993.
+In 1997, it was sold to Grand Heritage Hotels.
+Soon after, Patriot American Hospitality purchased that chain and Wyndham Hotels and renamed the hotel Ambassador West - a Wyndham Grand Heritage Hotel.
+In 2002, the Ambassador West closed and was converted into The Ambassador condominiums.